Sagethompson99/Course-Quest/README.md

 Within activity_home.xml
-- "This tag and its children can be replaced by a compound drawable" warning This view being seperated into an ImageView and TextView allows us to more easily separately control the visibility of the image and the text
+- "This tag and its children can be replaced by a compound drawable" warning This view being seperated into an ImageView and TextView allows us to more easily separately control the visibility of the image and the text.

 Within shareBarHandler.java
 - "Custom view ImageView has setOnTouchListener called on it but does not override 'performClick'" This onTouchListener was made so that when a user taps outside of the share bar, it will automatically close.
 If a user was using accessibility features, they would interact with the cancel button instead of tapping somewhere else on the screen.

 Vector Image Path Length Warnings
-- Even with searches that return a very large number of results (such as "Science"), the size of these vector images has very little impact on performance
+- Even with searches that return a very large number of results (such as "Science"), the size of these vector images has very little impact on performance.

-Typo warnings are ignored because they are not accurate - the text they are referring to is not mispelled
+Typo warnings are ignored because they are not accurate - the text they are referring to is not mispelled.